WaxOn/WaxOff

 WaxOn: Mono vs. Stereo for Podcasts

 Most podcast editing workflows prefer mono tracks per speaker, which are easier to pan, balance, and process individually.
 Use Mono / Left for a standard single-mic recording on channel 1.
-If your interface captures both mics on a single stereo file, use Mix to blend them before editing.
+If your interface captures both mics on a single stereo file, set Output to Stereo and process before bringing into your DAW.

 Leave Phase Rotation on unless you have a specific reason to turn it off.
-The 150 Hz allpass filter reduces the crest factor of bass-heavy material, giving the loudness normalizer and limiter more headroom.
-The effect on audio character is inaudible.
+The 200 Hz allpass reduces the crest factor of voice recordings, recovering headroom for the limiter.
+The effect on speech is inaudible.

 WaxOn/WaxOff is free software licensed under the GPL-3.0.
 Built by Seven Morris with AI collaboration.